Smart Policing: Where Research Meets Reality in Crime Prevention

 Nick Olivier (Ed.) • 14 April 2026

-Editorial: Bridging Policing Practice and Academic Excellence for Sustainable Crime Prevention and Public Sector Reform
+"Bridging Policing Practice and Academic Excellence for Sustainable Crime Prevention and Public Sector Reform"

 Research in South Africa highlights the urgent need to close the divide between theory and practice in policing.
-A clear understanding of the country's policing history is essential to developing reforms that are both sustainable and evidence based.
+A clear understanding of the country's policing history is essential to developing reforms that are both sustainable and evidence-based.
 Integrating academic insights into everyday policing offers a strong opportunity to improve accountability, professionalism, and community-focused crime prevention.

 However, the South African Police Service (SAPS) has not consistently translated research, community collaboration, and evidence-based approaches into standard practice.
 This disconnect continues to hinder effective crime prevention and broader public sector reform.